brandon-rich-aws-deployment-course/my_art_gallery/README.md

 Save and quit.
 Commit credentials.enc to your git repo.  **DO NOT commit config/master.key**.

-## Step 6: Obtain (and push) your new master key
+## Step 6: Obtain your new master key

 You can view your new master key in plaintext in `config/master.key`.
-If you are doing the Elastic Beanstalk tutorial, you can push it to your environment with this command:
+If you are doing the Elastic Beanstalk tutorial, you can push it as an ENV variable to your environment with this command:

 ```
 eb setenv RAILS_MASTER_KEY=$(cat config/master.key)